 After seven years of researching around the world, I wrote the popular holiday book, The History of the Snowman, published by Simon & Schuster in 2007 and this snowballed into becoming the world’s leading snowman expert.
 I appeared on close to 80 appearances and spots on TV and radio around the world discussing my findings.
 But something more important happened, I was introduced to the world of the New Yorker (at the time I wasn't aware of how much a difference this would mean).

 My book had, in the middle of it, an intermission made up of the world’s best snowman cartoons–I created this, afraid people might be getting bored reading only about snowmen.
 I used the Cartoonbank to gather most of the cartoons and full disclosure, it was an expensive venture.
 For cartoon and photo rights to historical museum pieces, the total bill for the book was well in the five figures.
 I actually had a couple of spots left, so due to a pressing deadline and to save money, I supplied cartoons done by myself.
 I had some experience doing cartoons–I had done the last cartoon for SPY magazine and appeared in National Lampoon–although this was nothing I ever pursued, gag cartooning and certainly not for the New Yorker.
-I was an occasional reader of the New Yorker and got runner-up when I tried their cartoon caption contest but it wasn’t until the great Sam Gross took me out to lunch for my birthday that I even considered cartooning.
+I was an occasional reader of the New Yorker and got runner-up when I tried their cartoon caption contest but it wasn’t until the late, great Sam Gross took me out to lunch for my birthday that I even considered cartooning.
 I had bought a cartoon from Sam for the snowman book and got to know each other that way.

 I enjoyed that lunch with the New Yorker cartoonists and asked about returning.
 Sam suggested to come back with ten sketches next week.
 It was kind of a dare.
 It was too hard for me to come up with ten ideas in a week but I showed up the second week and the New Yorker purchased a cartoon, the first I had drawn, actually, that was a traditional "gag" cartoon.
 It was beginner’s luck as it would be a very long time before I sold my second.
 But I got published in places like Playboy, New York Times, New York Daily News, MAD magazine, Barron’s, Wall Street Journal, The Spectator (UK), Reader’s Digest and many others.
 I got nominated Gag Cartoonist of the Year a couple of times and my cartoons have been picked in various contests.
 Next thing I knew I was now a cartoonist.